umbraco/UmbracoDocs/Getting-Started/Backoffice/index.md

 [Read more..](../../Extending/Macro-Parameter-Editors/)

 ###User
 A user is someone who has access to the **Umbraco backoffice** and is not to be confused with Member.
-When Umbraco has been installed a user will automatically be generated with the login (email) an password entered during installing.
+When Umbraco has been installed a user will automatically be generated with the login (email) and password entered during installing.
 Users can be created, edited and managed in the User section.